Feedback-Enhanced Online Multiple Testing with Applications to Conformal Selection

-Our proof of Theorem~\ref{the:FDR_GAIF_ind} relies on the following lemmas, which are modified versions of Lemma~1 in \cite{ramdas2017online} and Lemma~1 in \cite{ramdas2018saffron}, respectively.
-The modifications arise because, in our setting, the feedback information $\{\theta_j\}_{j=1}^{t-1}$ is available at time~$t$, and the test levels $\alpha_t^{\text{GAIF}}$ depend on both past rejections $\delta_j$ and feedback $\theta_j$.
-The proof of Lemma~\ref{lem:super-uniformity} is analogous to that of Lemma~1 in \cite{ramdas2017online} and is omitted; likewise, Lemma~\ref{lem:super-uniformity-saffron} follows Lemma~1 in \cite{ramdas2018saffron} and is also omitted.
+Our proof of Theorem~\ref{the:FDR_GAIF_ind} and Theorem~\ref{the:FDR_Ada_GAIF_ind} relies on the following lemmas, which are modified versions of Lemma~1 in \cite{ramdas2017online} and Lemma~1 in \cite{ramdas2018saffron}, respectively.
+The modifications arise because, in our setting, the feedback information {$\{\theta_j\}_{j\in\mathcal{I}_t}$} is available at time~$t$, and the test levels $\alpha_t$ in GAIF and Adaptive GAIF procedures depend on both past rejections $\delta_j$ and feedback {$\{\theta_j\}_{j\in\mathcal{I}_t}$}.